-Violence according to this policy will include physical altercation, overt threats or covert threats of physical violence, intimidation, or emotional abuse.
+Violence according to this policy will include physical altercation, overt threats or covert threats of physical violence, intimidation, emotional abuse and violence or threats of violence involving third part communications.
 All statements, comments, and gestures related to violent behavior will be dealt with as a serious violation of this policy.